brlebtag/cafezinho-ide/README.md

-# cafezinho-ide
+# Cafezinho IDE
-C++/Qt implementation of Cafezinho IDE with virtual machine, editor and debugger for Cafezinho language
+C++/Qt implementation of Cafezinho IDE with virtual machine, editor and debugger for Cafezinho language for my undergraduate final term's project.